 - We have the Little Mountain Brass Band Playing.

 - Free Starbucks coffee.

 - Inside the Roundhouse Community Centre we will have fun activities for the children to do.

 - There will be a few “Short Speeches” at 1 PM to commemorate the event.

 - The Band will then do a second set.

 When the band has finished and everyone has had a chance to blow the whistle the engine will return to the Pavilion.

 Enjoy Engine 374 in this video!

-The West Coast Railway Association’s volunteers operate the 374 Pavilion as it is open daily to the public.
+Volunteers from the The West Coast Railway Association’s Railway Museum of BC operate the 374 Pavilion as it is open to the public.